- Clinical science

 - Total abdominal colectomy: indicated for hereditary and multifocal carcinomas

-- Radiation therapy: not a standard modality for treatment of colon cancer
+- Not a standard modality for treatment of colon cancer due to adverse effects on the small intestine, leading to enteritis and strictures

 - Procedure: minimally invasive excision of small superficial tumors